Service Line Coverage: Protect Your Water & Sewer Lines

 Do I need service line coverage if I have a home warranty?

 A home warranty can sometimes offer limited protection for service lines, but coverage limits tend to be lower and claim processes may be more restricted compared to an insurance endorsement.
 If your home warranty doesn't explicitly cover exterior service lines with sufficient limits, adding a service line endorsement to your homeowners policy is a smart and affordable complement.
-Always review what your home warranty actually covers before assuming you're protected.
-You may also want to explore flood insurance if you live in a flood-prone area, as water damage protection can come from multiple policy types.
+You may also want to explore how burst pipe coverage treats interior pipes versus the underground lines on your property.

 Who is most at risk for service line damage?